Paralympics 101

 Ever wondered how athletes for the Paralympics are classified and how it works?

-Special Olympics and Paralympics are two separate organizations recognised by the International Olympic Committee (IOC).
+Special Olympics and Paralympics are two separate organisations recognised by the International Olympic Committee (IOC).

-They are similar in that they both focus on sport for athletes with a disability and are run by international non-profit organizations.
+They are similar in that they both focus on sports for athletes with a disability and are run by international non-profit organisations.

-Apart from that, Special Olympics and the Paralympics differ in three main areas:
+Apart from that, the Special Olympics and the Paralympics differ in three main areas:

 1. The disability categories of the athletes that they work with